ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 {}
 ```

-We will need the LIGO compiler binary to compile smart contracts, to get the LIGO compiler follow these [instructions](https://ligolang.org/docs/intro/installation).
+We will need the LIGO compiler to compile smart contracts, to get the LIGO compiler follow these [instructions](https://ligolang.org/docs/intro/installation).

-Next we will use a simple dependency `ligo-list-helper` published on Ligo registry.
+Next we will use a simple dependency `ligo-list-helper` published on LIGO registry.
 To download & install the library, run,

 ```bash
 ligo install ligo-list-helpers